Azubuike leads No. 3 KU to 60-53 win over No. 16 W Virginia

+Dotson added 16 points and Garrett finished with 12 points and six assists for the Jayhawks (11-2), who won their 28th straight conference opener by overcoming a sluggish first half.
+Kansas trailed by as many as 10 before leaning on defense and dunks to beat the Mountaineers (11-2) for the seventh time in their last eight meetings.

+“I’d be honest, I didn’t think we played very tough at all the first half.
+I didn’t think Doke was that tough.
+Oscar just dominated,” Self said.
+“The key the second half was Dot’s conditioning — I think he played 40 minutes and never came out against pressure like that.
+And you know, Doke was the best player in the game the second half.”

-Oscar Tshiebwe had 17 points and 17 rebounds for West Virginia, though almost all his production came during a big first half.
+In the first half, that was Tshiebwe who had the bulk of his 17 points and 17 rebounds.
 Fellow freshman Miles McBride added 13 points, most of that coming as the Mountaineers tried to close the gap in the final minutes of their eighth consecutive loss in Allen Fieldhouse.

+“I think we were a little shell-shocked,” Self said.
+“As much as we told them how physical it would be, that’s a whole different ballgame.
+And it helps us to play them here first to give us a better chance going to Morgantown.”

 Kansas won despite shooting 3 of 17 from beyond the arc — mostly because West Virginia wasn’t any better.
 The Big 12’s best defensive team couldn’t solve the Jayhawks’ own defense in the second half, when the Mountaineers shot 28 percent from the field and missed all of their 3-point attempts.

-It was a much different story from the first half, when Kansas was fortunate to trail 30-24 in the locker room.
+It was a much different story from the first half, when Kansas was fortunate to get within 30-24 into the locker room.

-It wasn’t that West Virginia dominated the game.
-It was that Tshiebwe dominated it.
+It wasn’t so much that West Virginia had dominated, either.
+It was that Tshiebwe had done it.

 Azubuike had 10 points and seven rebounds, but he wasn’t the game-changer the Jayhawks have come to expect.

-Those roles reversed early in the second half, though, when Tshiebwe suddenly looked like a first-year player.
-He committed a foul when Azubuike slammed an ally-oop dunk — and completed the and-one — and committed another foul on the next possession, when freshman guard Christian Braun finished over Tshiebwe for another three-point play.
+The Jayhawks began denying him the ball and on defense Tshiebwe suddenly looked like a first-year player.
+He committed a foul when Azubuike slammed an ally-oop dunk, then committed another foul on the next possession, when freshman guard Christian Braun finished over Tshiebwe for another three-point play.

-Azubuike slammed a second alley-oop over Tshiebwe to cap an 8-0 run later in the half, giving the Jayhawks a 45-38 lead and sending a once-subdued crowd packed inside the Phog into a frenzy.
-Then, the senior center did it a third time to give Kansas a 49-42 lead as the game approached the final media timeout.
+Azubuike slammed a second alley-oop over Tshiebwe to cap an 8-0 run later in the half, giving the Jayhawks a 45-38 lead and sending a once-subdued crowd inside the Phog into a frenzy.
+Then, the Jayhawks’ senior center rattled the rim with a third and final alley-oop dunk on Tshiebwe to make it 49-42 as the game approached the final media timeout.

+“Oscar, he’s a grown man.
+I’ve never played against somebody like that,” Azubuike said.
+“He’s hard to move in the paint.
+Really physical, really strong.
+I told him, first time playing him, I tried to box him out and he wasn’t moving.”

-The Mountaineers got within 52-49 on a jumper by Taz Sherman with 1 1/2 left, but Garrett answered with a scooping layup.
-And when McBride made two foul shots for West Virginia, the junior guard added two of his own.
+The Mountaineers got within 52-49 on a jumper by Taz Sherman with 90 seconds left, but Garrett answered with a scooping layup.
+And when McBride made two foul shots for West Virginia, the Jayhawks’ junior guard added his own.

 Dotson took care of the rest with a series of foul shots that put the game away.